 Cucumber Magnolia

 Highlights

-Cucumber Magnolia and Yellow Cucumber Magnolia are two native magnolia trees that are known for their sweet-smelling yellow flowers and cucumber-shaped fruit.
-Cucumber Magnolias can grow in cold climates as far north as Canada and are the tallest of the native magnolias.
-Yellow Cucumber Magnolias are native to warmer areas (PA to FL).
-Because these trees are native, all they need to thrive is rain.
+Cucumber magnolia (Magnolia acuminata) and yellow cucumber magnolia (Magnolia acuminata subsp. subcordata) are two native magnolia trees that are known for their sweet-smelling yellow flowers and cucumber-shaped fruit.
+Cucumber magnolias can grow in cold climates as far north as Canada and are the tallest of the native magnolias.
+Yellow cucumber magnolias are a subspecies of cucumber magnolias, but they are native to warmer areas (PA to FL).
+Because these trees are native, they thrive with regular rainfall after being established.
+Scroll on to meet them both.

+Cucumber Magnolia